bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

    quantum router-gateway-set $ROUTER_ID $EXT_NET_ID

 **This is it !**, You can now login to your OpenStack dashboard and start creating internet accessible VMs.
+(A reboot might be needed for a successful login)

 I Hope you enjoyed this guide, please if you have any feedbacks, don't hesitate.